jzacsh/vcsq/README.md

 actually being in your `$PATH`, and interacting with it as such.
-I think it'd be fun to explore calling the VCS's own libraries at some point, and I tried to write the library with that in mind from the start. _But_ that's a whole nother of wax and very unlikely to happen any time soon.
+I think it'd be fun to explore calling the VCS's own libraries at some point, and I tried to write the library with that in mind from the start. _But_ that's a whole nother ball of wax and very unlikely to happen before major TODOs are completed (feature completeness, and repo-setup TODOs below, like local/remote ci/cd steps).

 ## Development